 This means that although Christianity is not an irrational thing, and although none of us are called to be irrational, nevertheless, we are engaged in spiritual work, and there are always going to be areas we will not fully understand the workings of.
 We will find ourselves asking, “Why does God do that?” or “Why does He do that, rather than something else?”
 We will always be asking ourselves, as long as we have some human nature.
 Someday we will have all of the answers.

 That is just the way it is.
 God’s ways are not our ways of doing things, even though we have God’s Holy Spirit.
 We still have that element of human nature.
-As long as we still have some human nature— that has not been totally replaced by God’s nature, by the mind of God—we will have some thoughts that are not God’s thoughts.
+As long as we still have some human nature—which has not been totally replaced by God’s nature, by the mind of God—we will have some thoughts that are not God’s thoughts.
 Some of our ways will not be God’s ways.

 This is why our sanctification is a process, rather than a one-time event.
 It takes time to change.
 Thankfully, God is merciful; He is giving us that time.